rppicomidi/pico-usb-midi-filter/README.md

 If you find issues with this document or with the code, please report them on this project's github page.

+Note that this project may not work well for if you operate it in a noisy environment.
+The Pico-PIO-USB PIO program does not implement a differential receiver.
+It only samples the USB D+ pin.
+Also, if your project requires USB-IF certification, this project won't work for you.

 ## Hardware

-This project uses the built-in USB port as the USB downstream MIDI device port (connects to a PC's USB host port or an upstream USB hub port).
-It also uses two GPIO pins, PIO0 and ARM core core1 of the Pico's RP2040 chip to create an upstream USB MIDI host port (connects to your MIDI keyboard or other MIDI device).
-The Pico board and the MIDI device get power from the PC host port or upstream USB hub.
-Because this project uses the on-board USB for MIDI, it can't use it for stdio debug prints.
-This project uses UART0 on pins GP16 (Pico Board pin 21) and GP17 (Pico Board pin 22) for the stdio debug UART.
+This project uses the RP2040's built-in USB port as the USB downstream MIDI device port (connects to a PC's USB host port or an upstream USB hub port).
+It also uses two GPIO pins, PIO0 and ARM core core1 of the RP2040 to create an upstream USB MIDI host port (connects to your MIDI keyboard or other MIDI device).
+The circuit board and the MIDI device get power from the PC host port or upstream USB hub.
+Because this project uses the RP2040's on-board USB for MIDI, it can't use it for stdio debug prints.
+This project uses UART0 for the stdio debug UART.
 If your project needs the debug UART pins for something else, please disable the stdio UART in the Cmake file.

+The Pico board circuit described here has no current limiting, ESD protection, or other safeguards.
+Measure voltages carefully and please don't hook this to your expensive computer and MIDI equipment until you have done some testing with at least some basic test equipment.
+It uses GP0 and GP1 (Pico board pins 1 and 2) for USB host D+ and D-, and it uses pins GP16 (Pico Board pin 21) and GP17 (Pico Board pin 22) for the debug UART0 I/O. The LED is on RP2040 GP25.

-If you don't want to make your own hardware from a low-cost Pico board, you can configure this project to work with the [Adafruit RP2040 Feather with Type A USB Host](https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host) board.
+If you don't want to make your own hardware from a Pico board and want a bit more robust circuit, you can configure this project to work with the [Adafruit RP2040 Feather with Type A USB Host](https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host) board.
 That board uses GP16 and GP17 for the USB Host, GP18 to enable the USB host power supply, and GP0 and GP1 for the UART interface.
+The LED is on GP13.
 Sadly, this board does not support the RP2040's Single Wire Debug interface.
+Skip to the [Software](#software) section if you are using this board.

 ### Wiring the USB Host Port
 I used a [Sparkfun CAB-10177](https://www.sparkfun.com/products/10177) with the green and white